cfengine/documentation/overview/glossary.markdown

 A library generally refers to collection of standardized CFEngine code that can be reused in different scenarios and environments.
 This might be bundles of promises, or reusable body-parts.

+#### Logs

+#### Loops

+#### Menus

+#### Mission Portal

+#### Mission Portal

+The name given to the user interface used in commercial CFEngine editions, where all reports and progress summaries are kept.

+#### Modular license

+A license granting partial functionality to an Enterprise Edition of CFEngine.

+#### Monitoring

+#### Namespaces

+#### Networking

+#### Normal ordering

+#### Operators

 #### Packages

 Software binaries or executable files.
 The CFEngine company compiles and tests software into packages suitable for different platforms.

+#### Pattern matching

+#### PCI compliance

+Payment Card Industry Data Security Standard (PCI DSS) is a set of requirements designed to ensure that ALL companies that process, store or transmit credit card information maintain a secure environment.

+#### PCI compliance

+Payment Card Industry Data Security Standard (PCI DSS) is a set of requirements designed to ensure that ALL companies that process, store or transmit credit card information maintain a secure environment.

 #### Platforms

 This usually refers to an operating system type, e.g. Linux (in its many flavours), or Windows, etc.
 Platforms are described using short identifiers, e.g. RH5, REL5, SuSE 11, SLES, etc.

+#### Policy levels

+#### Policy server

+The special server that others consult for the latest policies is called the *policy server*.

+Typically the policy server is set by the bootstrapping process.

+#### Policy writing

+#### Policy

+A policy is a set of intentions about the system, coded as a list of promises.
+A policy is not a standard, but the result of specific organizational management decisions.

+#### Policy

+A policy is a set of intentions about the system, coded as a list of promises.
+A policy is not a standard, but the result of specific organizational management decisions.

+#### Precedence

+#### Promise attributes

-#### PCI compliance
+#### Promise types

-Payment Card Industry Data Security Standard (PCI DSS) is a set of requirements designed to ensure that ALL companies that process, store or transmit credit card information maintain a secure environment.

 #### Promise

+The CFEngine software manages every intended system outcome as "promises" to be kept.
+A CFEngine Promise corresponds roughly to a rule in other software products, but importantly promises are always things that can be kept and repaired continuously, on a real time basis, not just once at install-time.

+Promises are idempotent, meaning they can be executed many times with the same outcome.

+They are also convergent, meaning they can only nudge the system closer to a steady state, never destabilize it.
+While there are ways a user could override this, it's almost never a good idea to do so.

+#### Promise

 The CFEngine software manages every intended system outcome as _promises_ to be kept.
 A CFEngine Promise corresponds roughly to a rule in other software products, but importantly promises are always things that can be kept and repaired continuously, on a real time basis, not just once at install-time.

+#### Referencing

+#### Report collector

+#### Reporting

+#### Reports

+#### Role-Based Access Control (RBAC)

-#### Policy
+#### Scope

-A policy is a set of intentions about the system, coded as a list of promises.
-A policy is not a standard, but the result of specific organizational management decisions.

 #### Semantic web

 A form of web content in which hyperlinks always explain the meaning of the information they point to, in relation to the subject of interest.
 Semantic web technologies include RDF, Topic Maps etc.

+#### Server

+For historical reasons, certain computers are referred to as servers, especially when kept in data centers because such computers often run services.

+In CFEngine, `cf-serverd` is a software component that serves files from one computer to another.
+All computers are recommended to run `cf-serverd`, making all computers CFEngine servers, whether they are laptops, phones, or data center computers.

+The special server that others consult for the latest policies is called the Policy Server.

 #### Server